Cwilson3007/CWilson/README.md

 Used Evebox & Kibana to analyze logs and improve detection.

-🐠 Phishing Email Investigation (Online Tools) 🔎
+🔹Phishing Email Investigation (Online Tools) 🔎

 A concise, web-based analysis of a phishing email (titled “Confirmation receipt ID_66972”).

-Demonstrates how to manually review and flag a suspicious email as malicious in PhishTool, plus a CAPE Sandbox check via VirusTotal, including an exported HTML report with detailed malicious indicators.
+Demonstrates how to manually review and flag a suspicious email as malicious in PhishTool,

+plus a CAPE Sandbox check via VirusTotal, including an exported HTML report with detailed malicious indicators.